 This is because older JVM’s don’t understand the new option.
 One workaround is to detect the version of the JDK that your system is using with a bash script, and only set

 JAVA_TOOL_OPTIONS when 9 or up is detected.
 Another possibility is to add this to your

 project.clj and let Leiningen apply the settings when it starts up (This method was suggested by Peter Monks).

 :jvm-opts ~(let [version (System/getProperty "java.version") [major _ _] (clojure.string/split version #"\.")] (if (>= (java.lang.Integer/parseInt major) 9) ["--add-modules" "java.xml.bind"] ))

 Toby Crawley has a list of libraries affected by old versions of Dynapath, along with other Java 9 issues.
 There are many other Java and Clojure dependencies affected by changes in Java 9, so it’s worth checking for updates before you upgrade.
 One of note is http-kit which also depends on

 New versions of Clojure and ClojureScript

 If you’ve applied the steps above, you won’t need to upgrade Clojure or ClojureScript.
 However they both have fixes to improve compatibility with Java 9.
-The next version of ClojureScript will include CLJS-2377 to avoid depending on
+ClojureScript 1.10.63 and up include CLJS-2377 which avoids depending on

 java.xml.bind.
 Clojure 1.9-beta1 has support for running on the bootclasspath under Java 9.
 If you don’t want to upgrade Leiningen to 2.8.1, then upgrading Clojure to 1.9-beta1 or higher should also work.